2001 European Grand Prix: Background

 Before the event, Ferrari driver Michael Schumacher led the World Drivers' Championship with 58 championship points; McLaren driver David Coulthard was second on 40 championship points.
 Schumacher's teammate Rubens Barrichello was third with 24 championship points, with Williams's Ralf Schumacher and Coulthard's teammate Mika Häkkinen on 22 and 8 championship points respectively.
 Ferrari led the World Constructors' Championship on 82 championship points and McLaren were second on 48 championship points, with Williams third on 28 championship points.
 Sauber were fourth with 15 championship points while Jordan were fifth with 13 championship points.

 Following the on 10 June, the teams tested car setups, components and tyres at the Silverstone Circuit in Northamptonshire from 12 to 14 June to prepare for the European and British Grands Prix.
 Jaguar's Eddie Irvine and Sauber's Nick Heidfeld withdrew from testing because of a neck pain and a minor headache.
 Jarno Trulli (Jordan) and British American Racing's (BAR) Olivier Panis led the first two days.
 Alexander Wurz, McLaren's test driver, was fastest on the final day, more than six-tenths of a second faster than Häkkinen.
 Minardi cancelled a two-day test at Italy's Fiorano Circuit to investigate a driveshaft problem with their car.
 Ferrari's test driver, Luca Badoer, evaluated electronic controls and engine plans in Fiorano before shaking down three cars for the European Grand Prix.

 With 90 championship points available in the next nine Grands Prix, pundits speculated that McLaren may use team orders to favour Coulthard over teammate Häkkinen in the championship race.
 Coulthard said he was focused on winning races while Häkkinen stated McLaren expected him to win but acknowledged the complexity of the situation.
+Häkkinen had scored eight championship points in the opening eight races and rejected suggestions that he should support Coulthard's championship bid.
 Michael Schumacher was the favourite to win the race, having won four of the previous eight Grands Prix.
 Despite this, he expressed caution about winning a fourth world title, believing his 18-point lead over Coulthard was insufficient to give him confidence given the large number of championship points still available.
 Williams's Juan Pablo Montoya had finished only one race across the season and hoped to score championship points in Germany.

 The event featured eleven teams (each representing a different constructor) with two drivers each, with one change from the season entry list.
 Having missed the previous event due to a concussion, a headache and dizziness resulting from a crash during Friday practice for the Canadian Grand Prix, Jordan driver Heinz-Harald Frentzen was declared fit to race by the Fédération Internationale de l'Automobile's (FIA) Medical Delegate Sid Watkins and returned to his seat taken over by temporary replacement Ricardo Zonta, the team's test driver.
 Zonta was on standby to replace Frentzen if required.
 Similarly, Irvine recovered from his injured neck, and Heidfeld was suffering from migraines and disorientation after an accident in Canada; both were passed fit to race.